All guides

 BucketMaxWhat it measures

-Timing36The heavyweight.
-Your trade window (0/8/18/30 — in the ideal window earns the max) plus filing freshness (−12 to +6 — stale permits actively lose points).
+Timing38The heavyweight.
+Your trade window (up to 30 — the ideal window earns the max, early is generous, late drops fast) plus freshness (+8 down to −4 — permits that have sat around for months actively lose points).

-Connections20Builders you've worked with or watch, plus lookalikes to deals you've already won — capped at 20.
+Connections20Builders you've worked with or watch (up to 18), plus lookalikes to deals you've already won (up to 12) — capped at 20.

 The qualification gates